Corben Simpson: The Collection (Frenzy)

 But his story – neatly told in the booklet which accompanies this 19-song career overview – began a decade before that when the teenage Simpson from Auckland's North Shore was shipped off to Rotorua to live with an aunty to straighten him out.

 He joined a local band the Plague (how many locals have carried that name?) then Dizzy Feelings with Murray Hancox and a few short-lived solo shows and in backing bands.
-He had a spot at the Redwood 70 festival where Robin Gibb was dismissed.
+He had a spot at that festival where Robin Gibb was dismissed rudely.

-He met Prince Charles and Princess Anne who attended.
+He met Prince Charles and Princess Anne at some other festival: Superpop 70 I am told.

 Then he was in the Hamilton band The Movement who entered a Battle of the Bands and relocated to Wellington.
 Where he hooked up with drummer Bruno Lawrence (who had quit Quincy Conserve).